Non-perturbative approach for scalar particle production in Higgs-$R^2$ inflation: Mode evolution

 \beq \lim_{t\to 0} X_k(t) = \dfrac{1}{\sqrt{2\omega_k}}\,e^{-i\omega_k t}\,. \enq

 As previously mentioned, for certain values of $\xi_\chi$, the modes experience tachyonic excitations during the time they are outside the horizon.
 Therefore, to ensure that each mode is within the horizon and to use \(\eqref{BD vacuum}\) as the initial condition, we must track the evolution of the corresponding mode at times $t_\mathrm{ini}$ when the mode is inside the horizon.
-For concreteness, we assume that the Planck pivot scale $k_*$ leaves the horizon $N_* = 60$ e-folds before the end of inflation and a total duration of inflation of $N_\mathrm{tot} = 76.150$ e-folds.
-We also take the initial conditions to be the values of $X_k$ and the background variables 5 e-folds before the mode crosses the horizon of that mode.
-This guarantees that the initial conditions for the modes $X_k(t)$ and their derivatives $\dot{X}_k(t)$ can then be safely taken to be of Bunch-Davies type.
+For concreteness, we assume that the Planck pivot scale $k_*$ leaves the horizon $N_* = 60$ e-folds before the end of inflation with a total duration of inflation of $N_\mathrm{tot} = 76.150$ e-folds.
+We also take the initial conditions to be the values of $X_k$ and the background variables 5 e-folds before the mode crosses the horizon.
+This guarantees that the initial conditions for the modes $X_k(t)$ and their derivatives $\dot{X}_k(t)$ can safely be set to the Bunch-Davies type.